ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Silver Compass</b></td>
 			<td><details>
 				<summary>Shows you a path... <i>BUT it will be fraught with danger.</i> <small>[Cooldown*: 180 s]</small></summary>
-					Immediately reveals the teleporter.
+				<small>Immediately reveals the teleporter.
 Also adds two stacks of Challenge of the Mountain to the current stage, one of which will not provide extra item drops.
-Works only once per player per stage.
+Works only once per player per stage.</small>
 			</details></td>
 			<td><ul>
 				<li>*Works only once per player per stage, <i>in addition to</i> a long cooldown in case of very fast stage clears.
 Both of these are configurable.</li>